Azka09irgi/ProNighters-Wiki/main-wiki/miscellaneous/tutorials/how-to-teleport-everyone-inside-the-lobby-to-the-other-games.md

 ### Step 5 – Finalize

 Congrats!
-You just completed the tutorial.
-If you need further assistance, you can ask our hosts!&#x20;
+You just learnt how to teleport everyone inside ProNighters Lobby to the other games!
+If you need further assistance, you can ask our hosts!